javierhf/technical-write-me/docs/articles/survival-kit/index.md

 Now you are in a good shape to _prioritize and plan_ your documentation effort.

-## Blade 3 - Prioritize and Plan your Documentation Effort
+### Blade 3 - Prioritize and Plan your Documentation Effort

-**Every project is different** and knowing your ground and knowing your needs will give the insights you need.
-So now it's time to prioritize and plan your documentation efforts. *But how?*
+**Every project is different** and knowing your ground and knowing your needs increase the knowledge of your own project.
+With these new insights, you can now prioritize and plan.

-**To prioritize your documentation efforts** you have to identify the most critical and the most valuable topic or issue.
+**To prioritize your documentation efforts** you have to identify:

+* the most critical topic/issue
+* the most valuable topic/issue.

-Starting with the most critical topic means that you will address the topic which is the most critical to develop your product in the first place.
+**Starting with the most critical** topic means that you will *address the topic which is the most critical to develop your product* in the first place.

-Starting with the most valuable topic means you will address the topic that provides more value to your customer or project in the first place.
+**Starting with the most valuable** topic means that you will *address the topic that provides more value to your customer or project* in the first place.

-**Once you have prioritize what to start improving or managing** create a roadmap to track and update your progress.
+**Once you have prioritize what to start improving or managing** create a roadmap or a prioritize backlog to track and update your progress.

 !!! help "Help"

     Consider the most critical topic and the most valuable depending on your product, project and business objective.

-## Blade 4 - Commitment
+### Blade 4 - Commitment

+!!! info "Info"

+    Improving any documentation project, requires the commitment of both management roles and  development teams.

-**Now that you know your ground and your needs, and after prioritizing**, it is fundamental that you or your team commit to improve and manage your documentation actively and regularly.
+**Now that you know your ground and your needs, and after prioritizing**, it time to commit to improve and manage your documentation actively and regularly.

-**Committing t improve and manage your documentation** actively and regularly requires some discipline and strenght. _May the Foce be with you!_

-**To use your commit blade proficiently** follow these steps:
+**To support and reinforce you commitment** try these steps:

 1. Save a slot of time to manage/improve your documentation.
 2. Create a reminder.
-3. Inform other team members about that.
+3. Involve other team members.
+4. Inform management roles about this.
-4. Stick to it unless there is an emergency.
+5. Stick to it unless there is an emergency.

 !!! help "Help"

-    You can set a reminder using Outlook, a local script or even a GitHub Action dropping a message in Teams or Slack.
+    Setting a reminder in Outlook or using a script or GitHub Action is really helpful.

 ## Bonus Information